Joint Learning of Linear Time-Invariant Dynamical Systems: Proof of thm:estimation_error_pert

 \end{lemma}

-We will now bound each term on the rhs of eq.~\eqref{eq:app_pred_error_breakup_pert} individually similar to \pref{sec:estimation-error-proof} where we choose the matrix $\bar U$ to be an element of $\Ncal_{\epsilon}$ which is an $\epsilon$-cover of the set of orthonormal matrices in $\R^{d^2 \times 2k}$.
-The proof of \pref{lem:breakup_pert_app} and the propositions below can be found in \pref{app:estimation-error}.
+We bound each term on the RHS of~\eqref{eq:app_pred_error_breakup_pert} individually.
+Similar to \pref{sec:estimation-error-proof}, we choose the orthonormal $\R^{d^2 \times 2k}$ matrix $\bar U \in \Ncal_{\epsilon}$.
+Then, we use the following results, for which the proofs are provided in the longer version \cite{modi2021joint}.